 SD Card Storage Capacity

 Some of the older GoPro cameras are limited in the size of card they can handle.
-The GoPro Hero6, Hero5, Hero5 Session, Hero 4 Black/Silver and the Hero Session can accept cards up to 128GB in capacity.
-Others are limited to 64GB.
+The Hero5, Hero5 Session, Hero 4 Black and the Hero Session can accept cards up to 128GB in capacity.
+The GoPro Hero6 can handle a card upto 256GB.
+Others are limited to 64GB or in the case of the Hero (2014) 32GB.
 As with all things like this if you are purchasing a new card for your GoPro try and get the largest capacity that will work with your camera.